francescotosoni/ur5e/README.md

 - [scripts](/scripts);
 - [physical tasks](/physical_tasks).

 The programs contained in this repo are developed via [RoboDK](https://robodk.com) software.
-So, in order to simulate on the pc the tasks, the download and installation is required (the object inspection and pick and place tasks are merged in the same file).
+So, in order to simulate the tasks on the pc environment, the download and installation is required.
+The object inspection and pick and place tasks are merged in the same [file](simulation/pick_&_place.rdk), while the object inspection is o a separated [one](/simulation/glue_ceiling.rdk).

-However, it is possible to execute the scripts (`.urp` and `.script` files) directly from the robot teach pendant.
+However, it is possible to execute the [scripts](/scripts) (`.urp` and `.script` files) directly from the robot teach pendant, transferring the files.
 The software installation is not required following this execution path.

 Last but not least, the complete [file](/physical_tasks/elaborato.rdk) which contains all the three programs is provided.
 Use _only this file_ to execute the tasks on the physical robot.
 Open the project in RoboDK, hit right click on the task in the station and click `"Send program to robot"` option to execute the program on the UR5e.